-The report provides critical areas of insight to include federal, state, and local level performance, graduation rates, academic school demographics, and Military Student Identifier (MSI) data collected from PowerSchool.
-Report findings and recommendations will be presented to the Education Oversight Committee's (EOC) Academic Standards and Assessments Subcommittee on 20 Mav 2024; additionally, report findinas and recommendations will be presented and briefed to the EOC on 10 June 2024.
+The report provides critical areas of insight to include federal, state, and local level performance, graduation rates, academic school attendance. reportina. demographics, and Military Student Identifier (MSI) data collected from PowerSchool.
+Report findings and recommendations will be presented to the Academic Standards and Assessments Mav Subcommittee on 20 2024: additionally. findinas and report recommendations will be presented and briefed to the on 10 June 2024.
 Recommendations are included for future policies, procedures, and legislation to better support military-connected students and families such as enforcing Military-Connected Student reporting, continuing collaboration and partnerships with state and local military-connected stakeholders while working to close data gaps to continuously enhance quality of life issues for South Carolina's military-connected community.